hanabi/hanabi.github.io/variant-specific/Dark_Pink.md

 ### Black Conventions & Pink Conventions

-* Dark Pink "inherits" all of the conventions for black and all of the conventions for pink.
+* Dark Pink "inherits" all of the conventions for black cards and all of the conventions for pink cards.
 * Some specific clarifications and exceptions are listed below.

 ### Save Clues